Rei-SwitchBot/faq/en-us/Meter Series.md

 1. Remove the batteries from the CO2 Monitor (or unplug the power adapter if using the charging cable) and wait for about one minute.
 2. Power the CO2 Monitor back on.
 3. Remove the device from your app, reset it, and then re-add it.
-  a.
-In the SwitchBot app, long press the CO2 Monitor (Meter Pro) to remove it.
+  1. In the SwitchBot app, long press the CO2 Monitor (Meter Pro) to remove it.
-  b.
-Press and hold the button at the top of the CO2 Monitor for 15 seconds to reset it.
+  2. Press and hold the button at the top of the CO2 Monitor for 15 seconds to reset it.
-  c.
-After resetting, try re-adding the CO2 Monitor to the SwitchBot app.
+  3. After resetting, try re-adding the CO2 Monitor to the SwitchBot app.

+Important Note: After restoring factory settings, all data stored on the device will be automatically erased.
+We recommend exporting the data beforehand.
+SwitchBot App -> CO2 Monitor -> Scroll down to the bottom of the graph page -> Export Data

 ---